School Counseling (PPS)

 COUN 528B Crisis Intervention 1

-All Master's candidates are required to complete a project representing a comprehensive and integrative understanding of the field of Counseling.
-Projects include a case analysis and a comprehensive exit exam.
+All master's candidates are required to complete a project representing a comprehensive and integrative understanding of the field of Counseling.
+Projects include case analysis and a comprehensive exit exam.

-Candidates are required to complete a minimum of eight hundred (800) clock hours in two of three school levels such as elementary, middle, high school with a minimum of two hundred (200) clock hours within each level.
-Two hundred (200) hours of the eight hundred (800) clock hours may be completed in other areas related to schools and/or counseling, such as field work hours needed for a Child Welfare and Attendance (CWA) authorization.
-At least six hundred (600) clock hours must be completed in public school settings with Pre-K-12 pupils.
-If a candidate elects to complete 200 of the 800 hours in a setting outside of the Pre-K-12 school system, they must have a site supervisor that has a master’s degree in counseling or a related field.
+Candidates are required to complete a minimum of 800 clock hours in two of three school levels, such as elementary, middle or high school with a minimum of 200 clock hours within each level.
+Of the 800 clock hours, 200 may be completed in other areas related to schools and/or counseling, such as fieldwork hours needed for child welfare and attendance (CWA) authorization.
+At least 600 clock hours must be completed in public school settings with pre-K-12 pupils.
+If a candidate elects to complete 200 of the 800 hours in a setting outside of the pre-K-12 school system, they must have a site supervisor that has a master’s degree in counseling or a related field.